hanabi/hanabi.github.io/Reference.md

 | The Double Half Bluff | Hyphen-ated
 | The Triple Bluff | Zamiel
 | The Triple Two-Thirds Bluff | Zamiel
-| Playing 1's from Right to Left | Duneaught
+| Playing 1's from Oldest to Newest | Duneaught
 | The Gentleman's Discard | Duneaught
 | The Layered Gentleman's Discard | Duneaught
 | The Tempo Clue Chop Move | Zamiel